 REAL ESTATE ASSETS: We account for the acquisition of stores, including by merger and other acquisitions of real estate, in accordance with ASC 805-10, "Business Combinations."
 We use our judgment to determine if assets acquired meet the definition of a business or if the acquisition should be considered an asset acquisition.
 We must make significant assumptions and estimates in determining the fair value of the tangible and intangible assets and liabilities acquired and consideration transferred.
-These fair value estimates are sensitive to: price of land per square foot and current replacement cost estimates, including adjustments for the age, class, height, square footage, condition, location, and turnkey factor.
+These fair value estimates are sensitive to price of land per square foot and current replacement cost estimates, including adjustments for the age, class, height, square footage, condition, location, and turnkey factor.
 These assumptions and estimates require judgment, and therefore others could come to materially different conclusions as to the estimated fair values, which could result in differences in depreciation and amortization expense, gains and losses on the sale of real estate assets, and real estate and intangible asset values.

 EVALUATION OF ASSET IMPAIRMENT: Long lived assets held for use are evaluated for impairment when events or circumstances indicate that there may be impairment.
 We review each store at least annually to determine if any such events or circumstances have occurred or exist.
 We focus on stores where occupancy and/or rental income have decreased by a significant amount.
 For these stores, we determine whether the decrease is temporary or permanent and whether the store will likely recover the lost occupancy and/or revenue in the short term.
 In addition, we review stores in the lease-up stage and compare actual operating results to original projections.
 We may not have identified all material facts and circumstances that affect impairment of our stores.
-No material impairments were recorded in the year ended December 31, 2023.
+No material impairments were recorded in the year ended December 31, 2024.

 We evaluate goodwill for impairment at least annually and whenever events, circumstances, and other related factors indicate that fair value of the related reporting unit may be less than the carrying value.
 If the fair value of the reporting unit is determined to exceed the aggregate carrying amount, no impairment charge is recorded.
-Otherwise, an impairment charge is recorded to the extent the carrying amount of the goodwill exceeds the amount that would be allocated to goodwill if the reporting unit were acquired for estimated fair value.
+Otherwise, an impairment charge is recorded for the amount in which the carrying value of the reporting unit exceeds the fair value.
 No impairments were recorded in our evaluations for any period presented herein.

 DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES: We hold a number of derivative instruments which we use to hedge our exposure to variability in expected future cash flows, mainly related to our interest rates on variable interest debt.
 We do not use derivatives for trading or speculative purposes.
-We assess our derivatives both at inception, and on an ongoing quarterly basis, for whether the derivatives used in hedging transactions are effective.
+We assess our derivatives both at inception and on an ongoing quarterly basis for whether the derivatives used in hedging transactions are effective.
 The rules and interpretations relating to the accounting for derivatives are complex.
 Failure to apply this guidance correctly may require us to recognize all changes in fair value of the hedged derivative in earnings, which may materially impact our results.